quickwit-oss/tantivy-py/docs/howto.md

     make test

+The `nox` test session will pass pytest arguments through.
+For example, to run only the tests including "simple_search" in the test name, and only on Python 3.11:

+    nox -s test-3.11 -- -k simple_search

 ## Working on tantivy-py documentation

 Please be aware that this documentation is structured using the [Diátaxis](https://diataxis.fr/) framework.
 In very simple terms, this framework will suggest the correct location for different kinds of documentation.
 Please make sure you gain a basic understanding of the goals of the framework before making large pull requests with new documentation.